Cholo (subculture): Pachucos

 During the 1930s and 1940s, the Chicano look known as pachuco appeared and was associated with the zoot suit and hep cat subcultures.
 The press at the time accused the pachucos in the U.S. of gang membership, petty criminality, and a lack of patriotism during World War II leading to the Zoot Suit Riots.
-Continuing until the early 1970s, the typical Chicano hairstyle was a variant of the pompadour, piled high on the head and kept in place with large quantities of wet-look gel.
+Continuing until the early 1970s, the typical Chicano hairstyle was a variant of the pompadour, piled high on the head and kept in place with pomade or brilliantine.

 Reclamation

 In the 1960s, the Chicano Movement turned the term cholo into a way to express Chicano pride and identity.
 Since then, it has been more widely reclaimed among Meso-Americans of mixed heritage.

 Style

 Cholo style graffiti in Los Angeles.